 Diabetic nerve pain, or diabetic neuropathy, is a serious complication of diabetes.
 High glucose levels can damage nerve fibers throughout our entire body, especially in our feet and legs.
 Also, it can cause pain and numbness.

 But, this nerve damage can lead to problems with our urinary tract, digestive system, heart, and blood vessels.
 Symptoms can range from mild to severe.

 Even though it’s difficult to treat, we can reduce the symptoms and slow down its progression.
 We can do that with a healthy lifestyle and control over our blood sugar levels.

-Recently, a study conducted by researchers from King’s College London discovered the molecular basis of diabetic nerve pain.
+Recently, NCBI conducted by researchers from King’s College London discovered the molecular basis of diabetic nerve pain.
 Although it involved only mice, the findings can lead to possible treatment that targets the source of diabetic nerve pain.

 All this can lead to impaired mobility, obesity, and other diabetes complications.

 The molecular causes of diabetic neuropathy are not well understood which is why this condition is hard to treat.
 But, the new study gives the first proof that HCN2 – a protein molecule – could be the cause of diabetic nerve pain.